Brave New World (role-playing game): Alphas

-Sparky had somehow come back to life, and come back far more powerful.
-He was apparently virtually immune to guns, could move at incredible speed, and was as strong as thousands of men.
-He rescued the Yankee and two other Deltas from the ovens just in time.
-Then, in a matter of moments, he killed every Nazi at the camp.
-The Nazi's own Delta guard, Kaptian Krieg, received the distress call, and came to put down what he thought was another Delta uprising, only to be torn limb from limb by Superior.
-With his incredible new superpowers, he flew to Berlin, fought his way into the bunker of Adolf Hitler, killed him, and then flew across the world to force the surrender of Emperor Hirohito.
-In only a few hours, he brought the Second World War to a complete end.
+Sparky had transformed into a new Delta, and was quickly found to be the most powerful Delta of all, being virtually immune to firearms, capable of moving at incredible speed, and possessing superhuman strength.
+He rescued Yankee and two other Deltas from the ovens before killing every Nazi in the camp.
+A Nazi Delta known as Kaptian Krieg received the distress call and soon arrived to put down what he thought was merely another uprising, only to be torn apart by Superior.
+The hero then flew to Berlin, fought his way into the Führerbunker, killed Adolf Hitler, and then flew across the world to force the surrender of Japanese Emperor Hirohito.
+In only a few hours, the Second World War was brought to an end months earlier than in our timeline.

-The Cold War began in the aftermath, much like in the real world.
-The United States did not develop nuclear weapons for several more years (they didn't need to finish them, as Superior's early victory in the war meant the Manhattan Project was canceled late in development).
-However, the real arms race was in the new "Alpha" class super-humans.
-A handful of other "Alphas" emerged at the end of the war, and in the aftermath, and the Soviet Union was able to "create" several new Alphas, none as powerful as Superior, but still enough to challenge him.
-In 1949 they also detonated an atomic bomb, and the Cold War began in earnest.
-Even Superior was uncertain he could survive a nuclear blast.
-The United States quickly finished its own nuclear program, and like the real world, the fear and paranoia of the Cold War gripped the nation.
-Senator Joseph McCarthy held his HUAC hearings, but the moral superiority of a Delta hero named Patriot eventually shamed him into closing them.
+As the Cold War began, the United States did not develop nuclear weapons until several years later than in our timeline, as the early end of World War II caused the cancellation of the Manhattan Project.
+In place of the nuclear arms race was the new "Alpha" class of super-humans.
+A handful of other Alphas, similar to Superior, emerged at the end of the war—the Soviet Union was able to artificially create several new Alphas, none as powerful as Superior, though still enough to challenge him.
+When the Soviets successfully detonated the first nuclear weapon in August 1949, and Superior expressed uncertainty over whether even he could survive a nuclear blast, the United States quickly finished its own nuclear program.
+Senator Joseph McCarthy held his HUAC hearings over paranoia during the Second Red Scare, but a Delta hero named Patriot eventually shamed him into closing them earlier than in our timeline.